LAMPSPUC/StateSpaceLearning.jl/docs/src/manual.md

 output = StateSpaceLearning.fit_model(y)

 #Main output options
-model_type = output.model_input # State Space Equivalent model utilized in the estimation (default = Basic Structural).
+model_input         = output.model_input # Model inputs that were utilized to build the regression matrix.
-X                   = output.X # High Dimension Regression utilized in the estimation. coefs               = output.coefs # High Dimension Regression coefficients estimated in the estimation. ϵ                   = output.ϵ # Residuals of the model. fitted              = output.fitted # Fit in Sample of the model. components          = output.components # Dictionary containing information about each component of the model, each component has the keys: "Values" (The value of the component in each timestamp) , "Coefs" (The coefficients estimated for each element of the component) and "Indexes" (The indexes of the elements of the component in the high dimension regression "X"). residuals_variances = output.residuals_variances # Dictionary containing the estimated variances for the innovations components (that is the information that can be utilized to initialize the state space model).
+Create_X            = output.Create_X # The function utilized to build the regression matrix.
-T                   = output.T # The length of the original time series. outlier             = output.outlier # Boolean indicating the presence of outlier component (default = false). valid_indexes       = output.valid_indexes # Vector containing valid indexes of the time series (non valid indexes represent NaN values in the time series). ζ_ω_threshold         = output.ζ_ω_threshold # ζ_ω_threshold parameter (default = 0).
-A non 0 value for this parameter might be important in terms of forecast for some time series to lead to more stable predictions (we recommend ζ_ω_threshold = 11 for monthly series).
+X                   = output.X # High Dimension Regression utilized in the estimation. coefs               = output.coefs # High Dimension Regression coefficients estimated in the estimation. ϵ                   = output.ϵ # Residuals of the model. fitted              = output.fitted # Fit in Sample of the model. components          = output.components # Dictionary containing information about each component of the model, each component has the keys: "Values" (The value of the component in each timestamp) , "Coefs" (The coefficients estimated for each element of the component) and "Indexes" (The indexes of the elements of the component in the high dimension regression "X"). residuals_variances = output.residuals_variances # Dictionary containing the estimated variances for the innovations components (that is the information that can be utilized to initialize the state space model). valid_indexes       = output.valid_indexes # Vector containing valid indexes of the time series (non valid indexes represent NaN values in the time series).

 #Forecast
 prediction = StateSpaceLearning.forecast(output, 12) #Gets a 12 steps ahead prediction